Freddie Ladapo: Plymouth Argyle

 After being released by Southend, Ladapo signed for fellow league team Plymouth Argyle.

 He was Plymouth Argyle's top scorer in the 2018–19 season.

 Rotherham United

 On 25 June 2019, Ladapo signed a three-year contract with Rotherham United for £500,000, which represented a record transfer fee for the South Yorkshire club.

 In January 2022, Ladapo put in a transfer request at Rotherham, which Rotherham accepted.
 At the time Ladapo's contract had just six months remaining meaning that, in the summer he would be able to leave on a free transfer.
 However, a club statement confirmed they have an option to extend his contract by 12 months.
 Ladapo left the club following their promotion back to the Championship at the end of the 2021–22 season upon the expiration of his contract.

 Ipswich Town

 On 30 May 2022, it was announced that Ladapo would be signing for Ipswich Town following the expiration of his contract at Rotherham, signing a three-year deal.
+He made his debut for Ipswich on the opening day of the 2022–23 season in a 1–1 draw with Bolton Wanderers at Portman Road.
+After a slow start to the season, he scored his first goal for the club in a 6–0 EFL Trophy win against Northampton Town on 30 August.
+Ladapo's goal scoring form picked up over the season, reaching double figures in all competitions by the end of December.
+After Ipswich signed George Hirst on loan in January, Ladapo found more competition for his place in the team, however despite featuring more from the bench in the later stages of the season, his goal scoring form continued, scoring 8 goals after coming off the bench during the league season, the most of any player in EFL League One.
+He scored 21 goals in all competitions during the season, with 17 goals coming in EFL League One, helping Ipswich win promotion to the EFL Championship in his first season at the club after a second-placed finish.
+He scored Ipswich's 100th league goal of the season on the final day, opening the scoring in a 2–2 draw against Fleetwood Town.

+On 30 August 2024, Ladapo was released by the club.

+Charlton Athletic (loan)

+On 19 January 2024, Ladapo joined Charlton Athletic on loan until the end of the season.

+Huddersfield Town

+On 10 September 2024, it was announced that Ladapo would be signing for Huddersfield Town following the termination of his contract at Ipswich, signing a two-year deal.